What is NanoSOI?

 Metallization adds electrical functionality to your device.
 ANT has two metallization processes, which are either performed directly on the silicon features or on top of the oxide cladding (if deposited in the previous step).
 The former enables the direct application of a voltage/current to a silicon device, and the latter enables low-loss thermo-optic photonic devices.

 The purpose of direct metallization is to create bonding and/or probing pads and to pattern coarse electronic pathways directly on the silicon devices.
-This metallization process uses photolithography to define the metal areas (minimum 5 µm feature size) to within a 2 µm alignment precision to the underlying silicon layer.
-Metals are deposited on the substrate using electron-beam evaporation and can be controlled to an accuracy of < 1 nm.
+This metallization process uses photolithography to define the metal areas (minimum 10 µm feature size) to within a 2 µm alignment precision to the underlying silicon layer.
+Metals are deposited on the substrate using electron-beam evaporation and the thickness can be controlled to an accuracy of ±5 % of the overall thickness.
 Oxide cladding cannot be deposited on the device before direct metallization is performed.
+The standard metal is Au.
+Aluminum or other custom metals can be used upon request.
 The choice of materials for the pads/traces are as follows:

 (with 4 nm Cr adhesion layer)

-The purpose of dual-layer metallization is to create compact heater devices using a high-resistance metal and interface with the heater devices using a low-resistance routing layer.
+The purpose of tri-layer metallization is to create compact heater devices using a high-resistance metal and interface with the heater devices using a low-resistance routing layer.
+A third layer consisting of silicon dioxide is used to protect the heaters from oxidation damage.
+The oxide is etched away over the aluminum pads to expose them for probing or wire bonding.
 The use of two metals increases the electrical efficiency of the devices, as the majority of the heat generation can be targeted to a specific area of the chip with the Ti/W. The two metal layers are also patterned using photolithography.
-The heater layer uses a titanium-tungsten alloy to implement the high-resistance heater devices.
-The routing layer, which can consist of wider electrical traces or bonding/probing pads, is made out of aluminum.
-Below are the specifications of the dual-layer metallization process:

 With our deep-etch process, trenches can be made along the perimeter of the chip to allow for a fiber optic cable to couple light directly into on-chip devices such as nano-tapered waveguides and sub-wavelength gratings.